Use Copy Paste Manager faster

 1. Open history.

-2. Use ⌘-click or keyboard selection to choose multiple items.
+2. Use ⌘-click or Space to choose multiple items.

-3. Add them to a collection or queue them for paste.
+3. Add the selected clips to a collection or use them for a paste queue.

 Default shortcuts